kimthedrew/kamukunji-business-arcarde/README.md

 ## Database Setup

+The application uses Supabase as the primary database.
+You have two options:

+### Option 1: Use Supabase (Recommended)
-1. Create a Supabase project
+1. Create a Supabase project at https://supabase.com
-2. Run the SQL schema from `server/supabase-schema.sql`
+2. Run the SQL schema from `server/supabase-schema.sql` in your Supabase SQL editor
 3. Update your environment variables with Supabase credentials

+### Option 2: Use SQLite (Fallback)
+1. The application will automatically create a SQLite database if Supabase is not configured
+2. Database file will be created at `server/database.sqlite`

 ## API Endpoints